mariana-lab/bestcroquetes/README.md

 Croquetes are a must and we decided to make it easier for those on a quest to find the best croquetes.

+MVP backend for this app aims to:
+[ ] create restfull endpoints for croquetes
+[ ] require authentication for posts

-MVP for this app aims to:
+MVP frontend for this app aims to:
 [ ] podium croquete places
 [ ] list croquete reviews
 [ ] accept croquete revies